bpartridge/Whatsapp-Desktop-1/readme.md

 ## Known issues

+### Build error with NPM 5.3

+You should use NPM 5.2 to build Whatsapp-Desktop due to [this issue on NPM itself](https://github.com/npm/npm/issues/17781).
+You can downgrade to 5.2 with:

+    npm i -g npm@5.2

 ### Fonts rendering as rectangles after upgrade

 Apparently it's caused by an issue of Electron with Pango.
 Downgrade Pango to `1.40.5` should temporarily fix this (until upstream bugfix by Electron devs).
 See https://github.com/Enrico204/Whatsapp-Desktop/issues/13